otrv4/otrv4/otrv4.md

 for encrypting and sending it when the participant transitions to the `ENCRYPTED_MESSAGES` state.

-If the state is `FINISHED`, the participant must start another OTR conversation to send encrypted messages:
+If the state is `FINISHED`, the participant must start another OTRv4 conversation to send encrypted messages:

   * Inform the user that the message cannot be sent at this time.